dtcenter/MET/docs/Users_Guide/installation.rst

 * If compiling support for GRIB2, set $MET_GRIB2CINC and $MET_GRIB2CLIB to point to the main GRIB2C directory which contains both the include and library files.
 These are used instead of $MET_GRIB2C since the main GRIB2C directory does not contain include and lib subdirectories.

-* If compiling support for PYTHON, set $MET_PYTHON_BIN_EXE to specify the desired python executable to be used.
-Also set $MET_PYTHON_CC, and $MET_PYTHON_LD to specify the compiler (-I) and linker (-L) flags required for python.
+* If compiling support for PYTHON, set $MET_PYTHON_BIN_EXE to specify the desired Python executable to be used.
+Also set $MET_PYTHON_CC, and $MET_PYTHON_LD to specify the compiler (-I) and linker (-L) flags required for Python.
 Set $MET_PYTHON_CC for the directory containing the "Python.h" header file.
-Set $MET_PYTHON_LD for the directory containing the python library file and indicate the name of that file.
+Set $MET_PYTHON_LD for the directory containing the Python library file and indicate the name of that file.
 For example:

   .. code-block:: none